What does the reflected ray describe?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-The reflected ray describes a ray that travels back from the object after hitting a surface.
-When light encounters a reflective surface, it follows the law of reflection, which states that the angle of incidence (the angle at which the incoming ray strikes the surface) is equal to the angle of reflection (the angle at which the outgoing ray leaves the surface).
+The reflected ray describes a ray that travels back from the object.
+In the context of reflection, when light strikes a reflective surface (such as a mirror), it bounces off that surface, changing direction.
+This bouncing effect is governed by the law of reflection, which states that the angle of incidence (the angle at which the incoming ray strikes the surface) is equal to the angle of reflection (the angle at which the reflected ray departs from the surface).

 Subscribe